ParavinMulla786/ParavinMulla786/README.md

 Designed and implemented secure RESTful APIs with role-based access control

-Worked in Agile environment with sprint planning and daily stand-ups
+Worked in an Agile environment with sprint planning and daily stand-ups

 Contributed to production-ready modules with testing and documentation